Savoia-Marchetti S.55: Operational history

-Francesco de Pinedo and Carlo del Prete flew an S-55 from Sesto Calende, Italy on 13 February 1927 and four months later, on 16 June 1927, they returned, having flown nearly 48280 km in 193 flying hours with just over 50 stops, including in Rio de Janeiro, Buenos Aires and New York City.
+Francesco de Pinedo and Carlo del Prete flew an S-55 from Sesto Calende, Italy on 13 February 1927 and four months later, on 16 June 1927, they returned, having flown nearly 48280 km in 193 flying hours with just over 50 stops, including Rio de Janeiro, Buenos Aires and New York City.

 On 20 June 1928, S.55 I-SAAT Santa Maria, piloted by Tenente Colonnello Umberto Maddalena of the Regia Aeronautica, located survivors of Arctic explorer Umberto Nobile's crashed airship Italia on an ice floe about 120 km from Nordaustlandet, Svalbard.

 Italian Maresciallo dell'Aria (Air Marshal) Italo Balbo won fame for organizing multiple Atlantic crossings using a squadron of Regia Aeronautica S.55s.
 These culminated in a flight from Orbetello, Italy on 1 July 1933 with 24 aircraft to Chicago's Century of Progress International Exposition, in just over 48 hours, while maintaining formation.

 The term "Balbo" entered the English language as a term to describe a large formation of aircraft.

 Large numbers of S.55s were operated by the Regia Aeronautica as a long-range bomber and patrol aircraft.
 By the Second World War, the S.55 was obsolete and only a few were still kept in reserve.